 Help Save Us From The Scouring of Our Shire

-And so they came with honeyed words,
+And so they trade with honey and fool's gold,

 When Good Intentions Pave the Road to Devastation